lekakenycollins8/eric-coaching-gpt/eric-gpt/docs/sprint-plan.md

 - Updated worksheet ID patterns in the prompt selection logic
 - Fixed OpenAI parameter naming from camelCase to snake_case

-## Sprint 4 Plan: PDF Export & Quota Enforcement UI
+## Sprint 4 Completed Work: PDF Export & Quota Enforcement UI

+### PDF Export Implementation
+- Created a PDF template page at `/pdf-template/[submissionId]` with branded styling
+- Implemented `/api/submissions/:id/pdf` endpoint using Puppeteer for PDF generation
+- Added download functionality to the worksheet submission page
+- Ensured PDF includes both user responses and AI feedback in a well-formatted layout

+### Quota Enforcement UI
+- Added usage meter showing current usage vs. limit ("X of Y used") to dashboard
+- Implemented visual indicators on the worksheet form for remaining submissions
+- Created blocking UI for over-quota submissions with upgrade call-to-action
+- Added quota information to the user profile page

+### Testing & Quality Assurance
+- Wrote integration tests for the PDF generation endpoint
+- Tested quota enforcement UI across different subscription tiers
+- Verified PDF formatting across different worksheet types
+- Tested edge cases like very long responses and special characters

+## Sprint 5 Progress: My Submissions & Trackers/Reflection Tools

 ### Objective
-Implement downloadable PDF exports of worksheet submissions with feedback and enhance the quota enforcement UI to provide clear visual indicators of usage limits.

-### Key Tasks
+Enable users to view their past worksheet submissions and implement 5-day trackers with autosave + manual save, linkable to worksheet commitments.

+### Completed Work: My Submissions Page
+- Added "My Submissions" navigation link to the dashboard sidebar
+- Created a paginated submissions list page that displays all user submissions
+- Implemented direct PDF viewing and downloading for submissions
+- Leveraged existing backend API endpoints for fetching submission data
+- Removed the detailed submission view page in favor of direct PDF access

+### In Progress: Trackers & Reflection Tools

-#### 1. PDF Export Implementation
+#### 1. Database Models (Planned)
-- Create a PDF template page at `/pdf-template/[submissionId]` with branded styling
-- Implement `/api/submissions/:id/pdf` endpoint using Puppeteer for PDF generation
-- Add download functionality to the worksheet submission page
+- TrackerPeriod: Overall 5-day tracking period linked to worksheet commitments
-- Ensure PDF includes both user responses and AI feedback in a well-formatted layout
+- TrackerEntry: Daily tracking entries with progress data and notes
+- TrackerReflection: Final reflection after the 5-day period

-#### 2. Quota Enforcement UI
+#### 2. API Endpoints (Planned)
-- Add usage meter showing current usage vs. limit ("X of Y used") to dashboard
-- Implement visual indicators on the worksheet form for remaining submissions
-- Create blocking UI for over-quota submissions with upgrade call-to-action
+- Create Tracker: Start a new 5-day tracker linked to a worksheet submission
+- Get User Trackers: List all trackers for the current user
+- Get Tracker Details: Get a specific tracker with its entries and reflection
+- Add/Update Entry: Add or update a daily tracker entry
-- Add quota information to the user profile page
+- Add/Update Reflection: Add or update the final reflection
+- Generate PDF: Create a PDF summary of the tracker

-#### 3. Testing & Quality Assurance
+#### 3. Frontend Components (Planned)
-- Write integration tests for the PDF generation endpoint
-- Test quota enforcement UI across different subscription tiers
-- Verify PDF formatting across different worksheet types
-- Test edge cases like very long responses and special characters
+- Tracker List: View all active and completed trackers
+- Tracker Creation: Start a new tracker from a worksheet commitment
+- Daily Entry Form: Log progress for each day
+- Final Reflection Form: Submit overall reflection
+- Tracker Detail View: See all entries and reflection for a tracker
+- PDF Export: Generate and download a PDF summary

 ### Deliverables
+- ✅ Users can view and revisit their past worksheet submissions via the "My Submissions" page
+- ✅ Users can directly view and download PDFs of their past submissions
-- Fully functional "Download PDF" feature for worksheet submissions
+- 🔄 Fully functional 5-day tracker flow, linkable to worksheet commitments (in progress)
-- Clear quota visualization and enforcement UI
+- 🔄 Consolidated tracker PDF export (in progress)
-- Passing tests for PDF generation and quota enforcement
+- 🔄 Passing E2E tests for submissions viewing and tracker functionality (in progress)
-- Documentation for the PDF generation system